hcai-mms/hcai-mms.github.io/_projects/hcai.md

 ---
 layout: project # do not change this
-title: 	Humann-centered Artificial Intelligence (HCAI)
+title: 	Human-centered Artificial Intelligence (HCAI)
 year: 2022-2026	# corresponding year/duration
 funded by: Austrian Research Fund (FWF) # if needed
 website: https://dfc.hcai.at